-In accordance with the requirements of the Pensions Act, 1990, and the Occupational Pensions Schemes (Disclosure of Information) Regulations, 2006-2021 provided hereunder is a review of the events of the past year as they apply to the benefit provision, financial development, management and administration of the Scheme.
+In accordance with the requirements of the Pensions Act, 1990, and the Occupational Pensions Schemes (Disclosure of Information) Regulations, 2006-2013, we provide hereunder a review of the events of the past year as they apply to the benefit provision, financial development, management and administration of the Scheme.

-The Scheme has been approved by the Revenue Commissioners as an "Exempt Approved Scheme" under Section 774 of the Taxes Consolidation Act, 1977 and as such its assets are allowed to accumulate free of income and capital gains taxes.
-In addition tax relief is given on employer and member contributions to the Scheme and certain lump sum payments to members can be paid free of tax.
+The Scheme has been approved by the Revenue Commissioners as an "exempt approved Scheme" under Section 774 of the Taxes Consolidation Act 1997, and as such its assets are allowed to accumulate free of income and capital gains taxes.
+In addition, tax relief is given on employer and member contributions to the Scheme and certain lump sum payments to members can be paid free of tax.